windingwind/zotero-pdf-translate/README.md

 - Dictionary for single word translation(v0.7.1).
 - SentenceBySentence Translation(v1.1.0).
 After a translation, press `shift`+`P` and select `Translate Sentences`. _Only for en2zh and en2en now_.
 Thanks @MuiseDestiny
-- Since v2.1.7, the concat mode shortcut is no longer supported, as Zotero 7 already supports cross-page selection.
+- Since v2.2.0, the concat mode shortcut is ctrl (on Windows/Linux) or ⌘ (on macOS).

 ### Q&A